breadfan18/tic-tac-toe/README.md

 # Tic Tac Toe

-The classic game but for your browser!!
+The classic game but for your browser 🖥

 ## Technologies Used
 - HTML5